-Whether you're a 5 or a 15-minute miler, the desire to go faster is in every runner's DNA.
+Whether you're a 5 or a 15-minute mile runner, the desire to go faster is in every runner's DNA.
 But what's the best way to add a bit of pace in your locker?
 One answer is to build interval training into your weekly running regime.

 The good news is the latest GPS running watches, such as the Garmin Forerunner 935, the Polar M430 or the TomTom Spark 3, are designed

 to guide you through these high intensity interval training (HIIT) sessions.